memlayeronbtc/memlayer-btc2024/README.md

 6. **Gaming and NFTs** - Players can deposit BTC runes and receive ERC-20 as balances and credentials in EVM web3 games.
 In addition, BTC runes can also serve as rewards, scores, and consumables in typical EVM web3 games.

 ## How it works
-The core part is to enable smart contracts to read-access BTC mempool TXs via the CCIP-read gateway.
+The core part is to enable BTC rune TXs directly lifted to EVM sidechains and allow smart contracts to access signed BTC TXs via the CCIP-read gateway.
 Memlayer consists of the following parts:

 ### evm-contracts
-This ERC-20 contract `MemlayerToken.sol` works with the CCIP-read gateway server to process BTC rune deposit TXs from mempool.
+This ERC-20 rune contract [`MemlayerToken.sol`](https://github.com/memlayeronbtc/memlayer-btc2024/blob/main/evm-contracts/contracts/MemlayerToken.sol) works with the CCIP-read gateway server to process BTC rune deposit TXs from mempool.
 Unconfirmed rune deposits cannot be transferred and will be reverted.
 This ERC-20 contract is designed for serving lifted tokens with a rune-lifting, balance-checking, and transfer-locking mechanism.
+ERC-20 Memlayer token contracts will be deployed to sidechains and served as ERC-20 rune tokens written in Solidity, hardhat, and javascript.

 ### gateway-server
 This CCIP-read gateway server (deployed on AWS) picks up mempool TXs and lifts runes to EVM chains.
 We attempted two ways to pick up BTC TXs (i.e., using btc-worker scripts on a full node or `mempool.space websocket API`).
 The gateway server signs the BTC data with the same private key that deploys the ERC-20 rune contracts for authenticity.
 This gateway server does not store any user or TX data.